-Oprah Winfrey's Summer 2019 Reading List
+O, The Oprah Magazine's Summer 2019 Reading List

 We love these products, and we hope you do too.
 E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not E!.

 Summer is here!
 And you know one of our favorite things to do is to relax with a great beach read...or 10.
 We love seeing what our favorite celeb book clubs recommend each month too.
-Well, Oprah Winfrey has outdone them all (she is Oprah, would you expect anything less?) and shared her list of 32 books to read this summer.
+Well, Oprah Winfrey has outdone them all (she is Oprah, would you expect anything less?).
+O, The Oprah Magazine shared its list of 32 books to read this summer—all by female authors, no less.

 From thrillers to memoirs, there's something for everyone, and plenty to keep little bookworms like us busy.
 Happy reading!